 Where a single joint is affected and provided there is no evidence of spread of infection from or to the joint, rejection is likely to be restricted to the affected leg only.
 However, if there is any doubt the whole carcass will be rejected.
 Where more than one joint is affected it is likely that the whole carcass will be rejected and the reason given as generalised abcessation.
 Such cases will often be evident in the live pig and will usually render the pig not only unsuitable for presentation for human consumption but unsuitable to be transported on welfare grounds and should be euthanased on farm.

 The most common cause of single septic arthritis joints (Fig 2.) is previous tail biting with bacterial spread to the joint.
 Such cases should not be submitted for slaughter for human consumption but if they are, they are likely to be rejected on the grounds of pyaemia.

 Some cases of polyarthritis - if not septic - are likely to be reported as septicaemia

-Oedema is the accumulation of fluid within the tissues and where it occurs in muscle it renders the carcass unfit for human consumption.
-There are a number of possible causes of oedema in the carcass
+Oedema is the accumulation of fluid within the tissues and particularly where it occurs in muscle it renders the carcass unfit for human consumption.
+The fluid leaks out from the blood stream due to blood pressure abnormalities or biochemical abnormalities in the pig.
+There are a number of possible causes of oedema in the carcass:

 a) Emaciation - poor condition pigs lack circulating protein which is required to maintain the correct fluid balance between the bloodstream and the peripheral tissues.
 As the outlets for casualty pigs continue to decline it would be expected that the incidence of such pigs being offered for slaughter would decrease